zalando-stups/aws-credentials-service/README.rst

     URL to get list of user's groups
 ``ROLE_ARN``
-    Optional: template for AWS role ARN to assume (defaults to ``arn:aws:iam::{account_id}:role/{role_name}``)
+    Optional: template for AWS role ARN to assume (defaults to ``arn:aws:iam::{account_id}:role/{role_name}``) ``OPENTRACING_TRACER``
+    Optional: OpenTracing tracer name as supported by `opentracing-utils`_.
+Extra environment variables might be needed depending on the OpenTracing tracer used.
+Defaults to ``NOOP`` tracer.

 The ``GROUPS_URL`` needs to return a JSON structure like: